cube3power/atsd/rule-engine/functions-math.md

 ## Overview

-The math functions perform basic numeric operations on the input number and return a number as the result.
+Math functions perform basic numeric operations on the input number and return a number as the result.

 ## Reference